 Does Lemon Law Apply to Used Cars in Texas?

 Texas Lemon Law has limited protection for used cars.
 Unlike new cars, which are automatically covered under the law, used cars must meet stricter criteria to qualify for lemon law help.
 The biggest difference is that a used car must still be under the manufacturer’s original warranty at the time the defect is reported.
-If the car was purchased “as-is” or only has a dealer-issued warranty, Texas Lemon Law does not apply.

 Certified Pre-Owned (CPO) cars may be covered if they come with a factory-backed warranty, but extended warranties purchased from third parties do not qualify.
-Additionally, used car buyers must still prove the defect meets the same repair and safety standards as new cars under Texas Lemon Law.
-This is why it is important that you understand the limitations regarding used car Lemon law before pursuing a claim.
+Additionally, used car buyers must still prove the defect meets the same repair and safety standards as new cars under the Texas Lemon Law.
+This is why it is important that you understand the limitations regarding the used car Lemon law before pursuing a claim.

 What Qualifies a Used Car as a Lemon Car in Texas?

-For a used car to qualify under Texas Lemon Law, it must meet specific repair and safety criteria.
+For a used car to qualify under the Texas Lemon Law, it must meet specific repair and safety criteria.
 First, the defect must have been reported while the car was still covered by the manufacturer’s original warranty, not just a dealership or extended warranty.
 Texas uses three key tests to determine if a car is a lemon:

 - The Four-Times Test: If the car has been taken in for the same repair at least four times within two years or 24,000 miles and the issue still isn’t fixed, it may qualify as a lemon.